Amoral (band): Show Your Colors

 Amoral's fourth studio album was announced in November 2008 when the band announced Ari Koivunen as their new vocalist.
-The album was also the debut of bassist Pekka Johansson.
-On 21 January 2009, their first single "Year of the Suckerpunch", was put up the band's MySpace page.
-At the first single and also at the total album, Amoral replaced the previous growling vocals with clean vocals and an emphasis on choruses.
+The album was the debut of bassist Pekka Johansson.
+On 21 January 2009, first single "Year of the Suckerpunch" was released on the band's MySpace page.
+The album replaced the band's customary growling with clean vocals and an emphasis on choruses.
 "Year of the Suckerpunch" was on the Finnish national radio Ylex's playlist with the highest hopes of receiving song of the year for 2009.

 The album, titled Show Your Colors, was released 6 May 2009.
 Show Your Colors was also released in the UK, Germany, the US, Canada and Japan.
 The album was ranked by public voting as the fifth-best domestic metal album at the Finnish Metal Awards 2009.

 On 12 January 2010, the band announced that Amoral and Silver Ots had parted ways.
 Valtteri Hirvonen, who had already played at the European tour 2009 replacing Silver, was announced to be the "permanent stand-in guitarist" for the time being.